 Questioning some of the media hype about ‘mental health’ in recent debates about children, young people and social media.

 In the past couple of years, there’s been something of a shift in the public debate about children and digital media.
 The narrow obsession with risk and harm has to some extent been displaced by a broader emphasis on mental health.
-To some extent, this has to be a welcome development.
+Many would see this as a welcome development.
 For a long time, public discussions of young people’s relations with online media were dominated by melodramatic concerns about paedophiles and pornography – concerns undoubtedly stoked by a massively-funded internet safety industry.
 On the face of it, the focus on mental health appears to provide a somewhat broader approach, and to encompass a wider set of issues.
 However, there are some fundamental problems here, not just about the evidence that is used to support such arguments, but also with the way the issue is framed and defined.

 Much of the discussion begins from the assertion that we are seeing a growing crisis in young people’s mental health.
 Depression and anxiety have apparently reached epidemic proportions, and are growing at an unprecedented rate.
 Far from being carefree and happy, it is argued, children today are insecure, lonely and miserable.
 According to the UK’s Mental Health Foundation, two in three people face ‘mental health problems’; and of these 34 million people, it is apparently the young who are most at risk – although commentators seem somewhat divided as to whether the problem afflicts young women more than young men, or vice versa.